 Advantages of a Discretionary Trust

 A discretionary trust is an important vehicle for a number of reasons.
-These include:
+The key advantages are summarised in the table below.

 You may need to seek legal, accounting and tax advice to determine whether a discretionary trust is appropriate based on your circumstances.
 Set out below are the steps required to set up a discretionary trust.